usnistgov/nist-mud/test/unittest/README.md

         dhcp-host=00:00:00:00:00:03,10.0.0.3

-Add a fake hosts in /etc/dnsmasq.hosts by adding the following lines:
+Add a fake hosts in /etc/dnsmasq.hosts of the *emulation* machine by adding the following lines:

       203.0.113.13    www.nist.local
       203.0.113.14    www.antd.local
       203.0.113.15    printer.nist.local

-      127.0.0.1       dhcptest.nist.local
+Make the following change in /etc/nswitch.conf

+      #hosts:          files mdns4_minimal [NOTFOUND=return] dns
+      hosts: files dns

 Kill any existing instance of dnsmasq on the emulation VM.
 We will restart it in the test script.